LearningDillenger/LearningDillenger.github.io/about.md

 permalink: /about/
 ---

-At 30 years old I decided to pull together what little I know abotu computing and attempt to move into security.
+At 30 years old I decided to pull together what little I know about computing and attempt to move into security.

 ### More Information